 Get-ADUser -Filter {Name -eq "username"} -Properties * | Select-Object Name, @{N='LastLogon'; E={[DateTime]::FromFileTime($_.LastLogon)}}

-From the SCCM console you can find the previous logon time of user account.
+From the SCCM console, you can find the previous logon time of the user account.
 SCCM uses Active Directory to fetch the information when you run the discovery methods.
 Discovery creates a discovery data record (DDR) for each discovered object and stores this information in the SCCM database.

-There are two prerequisites before you use SCCM to find the logon time of an user.
+There are two prerequisites before you use SCCM to find the logon time of a user:

-• You should have enabled the SCCM discovery methods before you find the user logon details.
-Most of all the Active Directory user discovery method must be enabled.
+• You should have enabled the SCCM discovery methods before you intend to determine the user logon details.
+The Active Directory user discovery method must be enabled.

 • On the Active Directory user discovery properties, ensure lastLogon and lastLogonTimestamp attributes are enabled for discovery.

-To find last logon time of user using SCCM, follow the below steps.
+To find the last logon time of a user using SCCM, follow the below steps.

 • Launch the Configuration Manager console.